Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Related Work

 Large Language Models (LLMs) have recently been explored as parsers and annotation tools, showing that they can produce syntactic analyses for written text in zero-shot or few-shot settings \citep{zhang2025self}, and achieve competitive performance when fine-tuned \citep{bai2025constituency}.
 These capabilities motivate their use in bootstrapping annotations and generating synthetic treebanks, even for low-resource languages.
 However, consistent limitations remain.
 Beyond the well-documented challenges in written language, studies indicate that LLM performance degrades significantly with flexible, noisy, or conversational input, including spoken and CSW data \citep{de2024code}.
 Prior works have explored alternative parsing architectures, such as sequence-labeling approaches \citep{gomez2024dancing, imran2024syntax} or incorporating syntactic information into downstream tasks \citep{imran2025synner}.
 While these models show promise for certain spoken-language tasks (e.g., detection or translation) \citep{james2022language, huzaifah2024evaluating}, ability to robustly parse fragmented or ambiguous syntax of real speech remains inconsistent.

-\paragraph{Evaluation Limitations.} Standard dependency parsing metrics such as Labeled Attachment Score (LAS) and Unlabeled Attachment Score (UAS) enforce strict matching against a single gold tree, which is ill-suited to informal and non-standard language where multiple analyses may be equally plausible.
-Prior work has shown that such metrics conflate genuine structural errors with acceptable variation \citep{sterner2025minimal, sterner2025code}.
-As a result, parser performance on spoken code-switched data remains difficult to interpret, motivating the need for ambiguity-aware evaluation.
+\paragraph{Evaluation Limitations.} Standard dependency parsing metrics such as Labeled and Unlabeled Attachment Score (LAS and UAS) rely on strict matching against a single gold tree, making them poorly suited to conversational and structurally ambiguous language where multiple analyses may be linguistically plausible.
+Prior work has shown that these metrics often conflate genuine parsing failures with acceptable structural variation \citep{sterner2025minimal, sterner2025code}, motivating the need for ambiguity-aware evaluation.